-On the first Monday we meet, a group of actors audition for roles in a play that they’ve never read.
-By the end of the day, they have begun learning songs and choreography or blocking the play.
-This continues through mid-week, along with focus on specialty skills that may be needed in the production (stage combat, for example).
-By Thursday and Friday, the actors are running the show off-book and memorizing their material, all the while developing their characters.
-By the weekend the ensemble is performing for an audience, on stage, with simple technical elements (lights, basic set, props, costumes, and sound.)
+On the first Monday we meet, the group of actors audition for roles in a play that they’ve never read.
+By the end of the day, they have begun developing characters and learning the blocking for the play.
+This continues through mid-week, along with focus on specialty skills that may be needed in the production (e.g. stage combat, choreography, etc.) By Thursday, the actors are running the show off-book and memorizing their material.
+By Friday, the ensemble is performing on stage with simple technical elements (lights, basic set, props, costumes, and sound.)
 This is a very advanced and exciting challenge for any actor!
-The plays are always ensemble in nature, meaning each actor is given time to shine on stage.

-Discounts: Register by May 15 for $10 off
+Early Bird Discount: Register by May 15th for $10 off

-Location: Mason Fairfax Campus, deLaski Performing Arts Building
+Location: Mason Fairfax Campus, deLaski Performing Arts Building/Music Theater Building

 AFYP Director: Mary Lechter